"A Fruitful Life" Memories in the Making painting from ALZ.org

 Zoom trainings minimum is one hour.

-For related fields; such as geriatric care management, case management, recreation therapists, art therapists, music therapists and physical therapists a certificate of completion will be provided for you to submit to your governing boards for approval.
+A certificate of attendance with hours attended will be provided for you to submit to your governing boards for approval.

 All topics are one hour unless noted.
 Request your desired topics in one presentation to your team.
 Most popular are Practicing Kindness: Communication with the Cognitively Impaired, and Alzheimer’s and Dementia Behaviors: Better Practices